 - Assist at orphanages

-- Participate in wildlife and natural conservation projects
+- Participate in a wildlife and natural conservation project

 - Do seasonal farm work